jeremytammik/tbc/a/1953_rst_rex.md

 ####<a name="3"></a> Rebar API Questions

-@Stefan Dobre, @Pawel Piechnik, we received several serious and well-founded questions on rebar API for one developer, including detailed descriptions, code and sample images:
+Miguel [MiguelGT17](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/5130624) Gutierrez raised a number of rebar questions in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) that were very kindly answered by Stefan Dobre, ‪senior principal engineer of the Revit Structural development team:

 - [AreElementsValidForMultiReferenceAnnotation](https://forums.autodesk.com/t5/revit-api-forum/areelementsvalidformultireferenceannotation/td-p/11148745)
 - [GetCustomDistributionPath from RebarFreeFormAccessor](https://forums.autodesk.com/t5/revit-api-forum/getcustomdistributionpath-from-rebarfreeformaccessor/td-p/11148790)
 - [Number of segments](https://forums.autodesk.com/t5/revit-api-forum/number-of-segments/td-p/11148840)
 - [IsRebarInSection()](https://forums.autodesk.com/t5/revit-api-forum/isrebarinsection/td-p/11148854)

-Rather than copying them over here one by one, would it be possible for you or other rebar API experts to take a look at them and respond directly in the forum?

-Or what else would you suggest as the most effective way to handle this?
-Thank you!

-Hi @Jeremy Tammik.
-I take quick look on these questions and I don't see any problems here.
+He responded: After a quick look on these questions, I don't see any problems.
 It is just a misunderstanding of the API and how the rebar works.
-I'll respond to them directly on the forum.

-Jeremy Tammik  11 days ago
-thank you ever so much, @Stefan Dobre! very kind of you!

-Stefan Dobre  10 days ago
-I answered on the forum to all of these questions and I entered REVIT-191469 to update the description and (maybe) the name of the Rebar.IsRebarInSection() function.
+I answered in the forum and submitted a change request *REVIT-191469* to update the description and (maybe) the name of the `Rebar.IsRebarInSection` function.

-Jeremy Tammik  5 days ago
-brilliant! thank you very much! i will take a look at your answers and see whether i can convert them to a blog post to ensure they are preserved.
+Many thanks to Stefan foir the quick solutions!

 <!--
 ####<a name="4"></a> AreElementsValidForMultiReferenceAnnotation